Museums in St. Pete Clearwater

 Explore All Museums

-The newest gem in St. Pete’s waterfront museum collection is the Museum of the American Arts & Crafts Movement.
+Visitors can see a one-of-a-kind museum when they visit the Museum of the American Arts & Crafts Movement.
 Explore five stories of exhibits of beautiful and functional items made with natural materials in this country from the 1890s to 1930s.
 You’ll recognize the work of Frank Lloyd Wright and the Roycrofter artisans and fall in love with pieces by Margaret Patterson, Gustav Stickley, Newcomb Pottery and many others.
-There’s even a children’s gallery to encourage little ones to explore the world of art.

 Drive beyond St. Pete proper to take in worthy exhibits at smaller museums.
 In Tarpon Springs, discover over 6,000 objects at the Leepa-Rattner Museum of Art on the St. Petersburg College campus.
 Among items in the permanent collection are 20th and 21st century Expressionist paintings by Abraham Rattner and his wife, Esther Gentle, in addition to works by Gentle’s son, museum benefactor, Allen Leepa.
 About a 20-minute drive south, the Dunedin Fine Art Center offers many art classes in addition to showcasing exhibits by community artists.
 Your kids will especially enjoy the interactive galleries in the center’s David L. Mason Children’s Art Museum.